What's a "Poison Exposure"?

 In August 2016, The American Journal of Emergency Medicine published an article titled "webPOISONCONTROL: can poison control be automated?"
 The article analyzed the first 9,256 webPOISONCONTROL cases.
 The study found the app is safe, quick and easy to use.

 Don't use this tool if you (or the exposed person) are:

 - Younger than 6 months or older than 79 years

 - A pet

 - Swallowed a medication repeatedly over more than a few hours (for example, you take this medication regularly).

 When should I call Poison Control instead of using the webPOISONCONTROL tool?

 If this tool doesn't address your problem, or if you'd rather talk to a real person, don't hesitate to call Poison Control at 1-800-222-1222 for immediate and expert assistance (U.S. only).
 If you're already in a panic, there's no substitute for the calming voice of a specialist.
 So don't hesitate to pick up the phone and call Poison Control when you need help.

 How long does it take to enter my case and get a recommendation?

 It usually takes 3 minutes.
-It could take a bit longer if you don't know the age or weight of the exposed person, the name of the product, or the amount that was swallowed.
+It could take a bit longer if you don't know the age or weight of the exposed person, the name of the product, or the amount.